The complexity of MinRank: Introduction

 \begin{problemg} Let $\kk$ be a field and let $m,n,r,k$ be positive integers.
 Given as input a matrix $M$ with entries in $\kk[x_1,\dots,x_k]$, compute the set of points in $\kk^k$ at which the evaluation of $M$ has rank at most $r$. \end{problemg}

 Both of these problems arise naturally within cryptography and coding theory, as well as in numerous other applications.
 Within multivariate cryptography, the MinRank Problem plays a central role in the cryptanalysis of several systems, including HFE and its variants~\cite{KS99, BFP13, CSV17, VS17, DPPS18}, the TTM Cryptosystem~\cite{GC00}, and the ABC Cryptosystem~\cite{MSP14, MPS17}.
-Within coding theory, the problem of decoding a linear rank-metric code is an instance of the classical MinRank Problem.
+Within coding theory, the problem of decoding a linear rank-metric code is always an instance of the MinRank Problem, and in some cases it can be modeled as a generalized MinRank Problem, where some entries of the matrix have degree greater than one, see e.g.~\cite{MGR08, GMR12}.
+Further applications of the generalized MinRank Problem to nonlinear computational geometry, real geometry and optimization, and other problems in symbolic computation are discussed in the introduction of ~\cite{FSS13}.

 Following~\cite{KS99}, we distinguish the following three situations.

 \begin{Def} A MinRank Problem is \emph{under-defined} if $k>(n-r)(m-r)$, \emph{well-defined} if $k=(n-r)(m-r)$, and \emph{over-determined} if $k<(n-r)(m-r)$. \end{Def}